 Gilead Sciences, Inc. and Second Genome entered into a four-year strategic collaboration to identify biomarkers associated with clinical responses in up to five of Gilead’s pipeline compounds in inflammation, fibrosis and other diseases, and to identify potential new targets and drug candidates for the treatment of inflammatory bowel disease (IBD).
 Second Genome utilizes its proprietary platform and comprehensive data sets to identify novel biomarkers associated with clinical response to Gilead’s investigational medicines.

-Bayer (formerly Monsanto Company) and Second Genome entered into a research agreement to accelerate the discovery of new microbiome-based solutions to help farmers better manage environmental challenges on their farms.
-The collaboration leverages Monsanto’s extensive genomic databases with Second Genome’s expertise in analyzing microbial function through big data metagenomics, protein discovery, machine learning and predictive analytics.
-Second Genome applies its novel bioinformatics platform to predict and analyze the efficacy of beneficial proteins from the microbiome for agricultural use.
+Bayer (formerly Monsanto Company) and Second Genome have been working under a research agreement to accelerate the discovery of new microbiome-based solutions to help farmers better manage environmental challenges on their farms.
+The collaboration has leveraged Bayer’s extensive genomic databases with Second Genome’s expertise in analyzing microbial function through big data metagenomics, protein discovery, machine learning and predictive analytics.
+Second Genome applied its novel bioinformatics platform to predict and analyze the efficacy of beneficial proteins from the microbiome for agricultural use.

 Other Key Partnerships